ACINQ/eclair/README.md

 ### Configuring Bitcoin Core

 :warning: Eclair requires Bitcoin Core 0.16.0 or higher.
-Please make sure that you upgrade before running Eclair.
+If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.

 Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.
 Eclair will use any BTC it finds in the Bitcoin Core wallet to fund any channels you choose to open.
 Eclair will return BTC from closed channels to this wallet.